 4. Adequate Communication

 Accidents related to scaffolding works need immediate communication and coordination between the workers above and personnel on the ground.
 A radio communication system is the best way to respond to an emergency.
 However, all workers should be trained in using communications equipment without causing an additional risk of falls and accidents.

 Your emergency procedure for falls must also include immediate notification of the local emergency rescue.
 This means that all workers must be aware of the emergency hotlines and other contact information.
 The typical response time must also be known to all so that appropriate actions will be done while waiting for the rescuers.

 6. Rapid Response

-A rapid and safe rescue plan must be carried out in a matter of 10 minutes by trained and competent people to ensure safety from the danger of life-threatening suspension trauma.
+A rapid and effective response plan must be carried out in a matter of 10 minutes by trained and competent people to ensure safety from the danger of life-threatening suspension trauma.

 However, there are ways to avoid the occurrence of suspension trauma in the event of falls while working with scaffolding.
 These include the implementation of a buddy system and ensuring that the harness to be used will allow workers to position horizontally.

 Should a harness suspension occur after a fall, height workers must remain calm and take deep breaths regularly to avoid hyperventilating.
-They should maintain leg motion as much as possible and position legs in a horizontal manner to allow blood flow from the legs.
+They should maintain leg motion as much as possible and horizontally position their legs to allow blood to flow from the legs.
 As a supervisor, make sure that all scaffolding workers know these actions to prevent worse scenarios from happening.